Aummo/Task_Manager/README.md

-it is to do list and it's works with APIs
+it's a to do list and it's works with APIs but it's not complete yet